BharathxD/Blogger/README.md

 - NodeJS with Express Framework
 - **IP Geolocation API** was used to determine the location of the client based on IPv4 or IPv6 address
 - Used **OpenWeather API** for displaying weather information related to client Geolocation
+- PassportJS and GoogleOauth 2.0 have been used to enable users to Log-In/Sign-Up securely
 - **Database**: MongoDB with Mongoose